jpgmv1998/reproducible_paper_template/README.md

 ## Folders structure

 This section explains how code and data are organized and the structure of folders used in this template.
-As noted before this template is very biased towards the author`s personal preferences, experience and limitations.
+As noted before this template is very biased towards the author`s personal preferences, experience, and limitations.

-All files with the prefix `_template_` contains the suggested strucuture for that type of file, and all files with the prefix `_example_` contains scripts adapted from its template version to process real data.
+All files with the prefix `_template_` contains the suggested structure for that type of file, and all files with the prefix `_example_` contain scripts adapted from its template version to process real data.
 When using this template all these files should be replaced (adjusting the file name and removing the prefix) or removed from your project.

 ### `Code`